codr7/alisp/README.md

 [42]
 ```

-Since `let` binds literals at compile time; the same thing could be accomplished within a scope using `ceval`, which evaluates its expression at during compilation.
+Since `let` binds literals at compile time; the same thing could be accomplished within a scope using `ceval`, which evaluates its expression during compilation and emits code for the results.

 ```
   (let [foo (ceval 35.(+ 7))]